nmpowell/carbon-intensity-forecast-tracking/README.md

 - Scraping occurs twice per hour on a [cron schedule](https://github.com/nmpowell/carbon-intensity-forecast-tracking/blob/main/.github/workflows/scrape_data.yaml) ([docs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)).
 - Download JSON data from the [various endpoints](https://carbon-intensity.github.io/api-definitions/#intensity), and save to `data/`.
 - Once per day, data is converted to CSV, and parsed into a Pandas dataframe for summarising, plotting and analysis.
 The plots on this page are updated daily.
-- With summary statistics and plots, we can attempt to estimate the accuracy of the forecasts, and predict the likelihood of errors.
+- With summary statistics and plots, we can attempt to estimate the accuracy and reliability of the forecasts, and predict the likelihood of errors.

 ### Notebooks